 Holders fall into the category of insurance companies, businesses, financial institutions, corporations, and associations.

-To check the state treasury unclaimed property conduct an Unclaimed Property Search and follow the instructions to check for unclaimed money.
-The results found on the search page shows unclaimed property that’s been sent to the State and property that will soon be sent to the state for safekeeping as required by law.
+To check the state treasury for unclaimed property conduct an Unclaimed Property Search and follow the instructions to check for unclaimed money.
+The results found on the search page show the unclaimed property that’s been sent to the State and property that will soon be sent to the state for safekeeping as required by law.

-It is recommended that we visit the site from time to time as new property and names are continually added.
+It is recommended that we visit the site from time to time as new properties and names are continually added.